 Using a pizza cutter or sharp knife, cut the puff pastry into 6 cm squares (2.3 in), and 2.5 mm thick (0.1 in).
 It doesn’t have to be scientific, my pastry bites aren’t all that pretty, as you may see.
 Place them on the prepared baking sheets and brush with a beaten egg.

-Place a heaping tsp of filling in the middle of each puff pastry bite.
+Place a heaping teaspoon of filling in the middle of each puff pastry bite.
 Sprinkle with more parmesan, if you want.
 Bake for 20 minutes.
 Let the tarts cool a little before serving.
 Drizzle with more chives, if desired.

 I think 2-3 puff pastry bites are sufficient for each person as an appetizer.
 They are delicious, but we need to have room for the main thing, right!
 Hope you will enjoy it and have a wonderful Thanksgiving filled with delicious food and lovely people.